Cpptz/jgrapht/REPORT.md

 What are your main take-aways from this project?
 What did you learn?

-Viktor: Finding the right functions were the key to this project.
+Viktor: Finding the right functions was the key to this project.

 Sara:
 I thought it was very hard to work with these functions since many of them are very nested in terms of new objects and data structures which are poorly documented.
 Also there were side effects going on and variables which were private so that certain branches could not ever be tested.
 There were also some dead code.
 Overall it was interesting but hard and took much effort to work with an open-source project like this.